Pension sharing on divorce30 Aug 2022 | Lisa Pepper

 Pension attachment: Pension attachment or ‘earmarking’ is where a proportion of the pension benefits are paid to the non-pension holder when the pension becomes payable.
 Pension attachment is a complex arrangement that is used only rarely; there’s no certainty that the recipient will receive the benefit, for example, the benefit will fall away if the pension holder dies before retirement age.

-What should you consider before agreeing to a pension settlement?
+What should you consider before agreeing to a pension divorce settlement?

 Once you have this information, most clients need to take joint professional advice from a pensions actuary; they will be able to advise on what the financial result will be of a 50/50 pension share (and other percentage divisions), and (if relevant to your particular case) what an offset amount would be.
 They can also advise about any tax implications.

-It’s also worth considering the different types of benefits that pension schemes can offers such as widows benefits.
+It’s also worth considering the different types of benefits that pension schemes can offer such as widows’ benefits.